Navigating Life’s Storms with Grace, Faith & Healing

 I felt the reflections of a foreign wound as my shadows went darker

-Tricked me with symptoms that diluted but returned back with a flux
+Tricked me with symptoms that diluted but returned with a flux

-Posing as confusion – was I a reference of yesterday? or a synonym of today?
+Posing as confused – was I a reference from yesterday? or a synonym of today?

 My determination to be cured is stronger than my capacity